Is My Axolotl Dead or Just in Deep Rest?

 Trust the Process

-If your axolotl is consistently very still and unresponsive, check out axolotl not reacting for more comprehensive testing methods.
+If your axolotl is consistently very still and unresponsive, start with axolotl water parameters and axolotl water temperature.
 For general activity patterns, see axolotl normal behavior.